dora-team/fourkeys/ROADMAP.md

 * All discussion of the DORA Four Key metrics center around the key data entities of Changes, Deployments, and Incidents
 * A rich set of tool integrations and data mappings
+* Support for common deployment patterns
 * Clear guidelines on how to adapt the tooling to fit the organization's workflow

 Non-goals:

 * The DORA research includes predictive analytics, recommendations, and improvement strategies.
 The Four Keys dashboard will not provide these resources.
 It will simply be a reflection of an organization’s software delivery performance.
 *  Four Keys does not intend to be a one-stop shop for all operational performance metrics.
 The focus of this project should always be on the predictive metrics identified by the DORA research.

 ## Roadmap